backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Step Functions.md

 	- ![[attachments/Pasted image 20220530125903.png]]
 - *ErrorEquals*: match a specific kind of error
 - *Next*: State to send to
-- **ResultPath**: A path that determines what input is sent to the state specified in the Next field.
+- **ResultPath**: A path that determines *what input is sent to the state* specified in the Next field.
-	- ResultPath is how you pass errors from the input to the output
+	- ResultPath is how you *pass errors from the input to the output*
 	- ![[attachments/Pasted image 20220530130227.png]]

+> [!question]- A company plans to conduct an online survey to distinguish the users who bought its product from those who didn't.
+The survey will be processed by Step Functions which comprises four states that will manage the application logic and *error handling* of the state machine.
+It is required to aggregate all the data that passes through the nodes if the *process fails*.
+What should the company do to meet the requirements?
+> Include a `Catch` field in the state machine definition to *capture the error*.
+Then, use `ResultPath` to **include each node's input data with its output**.

 ### Standard vs Express Workflow
 - **Express workflows** are **cheaper**, **run for shorter duration**(**5 minutes**) and *don't have an execution history*.